SIMPLE SKIN CARE TIPS FOR SENSITIVE SKIN

 How to Manage Stress

 Taking care of your sensitive skin can be a chore.
 If you don't pamper your skin, it becomes easily irritated and let's you know by how it looks and feels.
-The skin is the largest organ of our body and has very important functions for general health.
+The skin is the largest organ of your body and has very important functions for general health.
 It's also like a sponge.
-Whatever we put on our body seeps through the skin.
+Whatever you put on your body seeps through the skin.
 In other words what you put on your skin, goes in your body.
 Learning how your skin functions will help you know what it needs, and how to pamper your skin to have a healthy radiance.

 Know Your Skin